 Possessing or using any type of fireworks is illegal in the following areas:

-CAL FIRE is taking a zero tolerance stand against anyone possessing, transporting or using illegal fireworks in areas where fireworks are banned.
-Fines for violations start at $240.00 per count, per person.
-Enforcement actions will range from misdemeanor citations to felony custody arrests.
+Fines for violations start at $240.00 per count, per person and range from misdemeanor citations to felony arrests.